 What battery life should a gaming tablet have?

-Most gaming tablets offer between 10 and 15 hours of battery life off a single charge, which is plenty of battery for on-the-go gaming.
-Keep in mind that games often drain the battery more quickly than anything else.
-Some adverts give you a specific battery life, but we've tested all the examples on this list, as tech brands tend to exaggerate.
+Most gaming tablets offer between 10 and 15 hours of battery life off a single charge, which is plenty for on-the-go gaming.
+Keep in mind that games often drain the battery more quickly than anything else, especially if you have the highest graphic settings turned on and your brightness way up.
+Some tablets' adverts suggest a specific battery life, but we've tested all the examples on this list, as tech brands tend to exaggerate, and found that 10-15 hours is the average.

 Which is better, an iPad or an Android gaming tablet?